Tzahi12345/YoutubeDL-Material/README.md

 # YoutubeDL-Material

-YoutubeDL-Material is a material design frontend for [youtube-dl](https://rg3.github.io/youtube-dl/).
-It's coded using [Angular 8](https://angular.io/) for the frontend, and [Nodejs](https://nodejs.org/) on the backend.
+YoutubeDL-Material is a Material Design frontend for [youtube-dl](https://rg3.github.io/youtube-dl/).
+It's coded using [Angular 8](https://angular.io/) for the frontend, and [Node.js](https://nodejs.org/) on the backend.

 ## Getting Started